Beam Shop

 Falk is professor of biology, associate provost, and dean of graduate studies and continuing education at Point Loma Nazarene University in Point Loma, California.

-Matthew Nelson Hill (PhD, Durham University) is assistant professor of philosophy in the department of theology at Spring Arbor University.
-He is an ordained elder in the Free Methodist Church and previously served as a pastor in the Genesis Conference while teaching at Roberts Wesleyan College.
+Matthew Nelson Hill (PhD, Durham University) is associate professor of philosophy in the department of theology at Spring Arbor University.
+He is an ordained elder in the Free Methodist Church and the author of Evolution and Holiness.

 Foreword by Darrel R. Falk